mjbcopland/palindrome-database/README.md

 By default the service uses port 3000.
 Use the PORT environment variable to specify a port, e.g.

     PORT=80 npm start

+[Postman](https://www.getpostman.com/) is useful for manually testing with a live instance.